Man charged in 5-year-old's Mall of America fall told police he had a plan to kill

 Breaking News Emails

-A man told police he was looking for someone to kill after being arrested for pushing a 5-year-old boy from a third-floor balcony at the Mall of America in Minnesota.
+A man arrested for pushing a 5-year-old boy from a third-floor balcony at the Mall of America in Minnesota told police he had been looking for someone to kill.

 Emmanuel Deshawn Aranda, 24, was charged Friday with attempted murder after police said witnesses told them that he pushed or threw the young boy.
 Police in Bloomington, Minnesota, got reports at 10:17 a.m. that a child had fallen about 39 feet from a third-floor balcony at the mall and had landed on the first floor.